crisprVerse/Tutorials/Validating_Existing_gRNA_Libraries/README.md

     ## [runCrisprBowtie] Searching for SpCas9 protospacers

 The alignments are stored in a metadata column called `alignments`.
-See ?getSpacerAlignments for more details about what the different columns are.
+See `?getSpacerAlignments` for more details about what the different columns are.

-As an example, we can access the on- and off-target alignments of the first gRNA using the following:
+As an example, we can access the on- and off-target alignments of the first gRNA using the following commands:

 ``` r
 aln <- gs$alignments[[1]]